-We have a proven track record that includes a $2,000,000 settlement for a victim who suffered a catastrophic injury, a $208,000 recovery for a 58 year old truck driver that suffered neck and back injuries, and $90,000 for a 46 year old truck driver that sustained a back injury.
+We have a proven track record that includes a $2 million settlement for a victim who suffered a catastrophic injury, a $208,000 recovery for a 58-year-old truck driver who suffered neck and back injuries, and $90,000 for a 46-year-old truck driver who sustained a back injury.

-The Clare truck accident lawyers at our law firm welcome the opportunity to learn the details of your accident and determine whether you may have grounds for a case.
+The Clare truck accident lawyers at our law firm welcome the opportunity to learn the details of your accident and determine whether you may have grounds for a truck accident case.
 Our initial consultation is completely free.
-If we represent you, there are also no upfront fees since we do not get paid unless we are first successful in recovering damages for you.
+If we represent you, there are also no upfront fees since we do not get paid unless we successfully recover damages for you.